JLeung46/Movie_recommender/README.md

 1.)
 Transform the dataset to a sparse matrix.
 The rows represent users and columns as movies.

 2.)
 Create an item to item similarity matrix using cosine similarity.
-Both rows and columns become items, the values represent their similarity (higher the better).

 3.)
 Sort the matrix from least to greatest similarity.